Registering Cloudera Hybrid Environments

 Logs section

-Logger Service Profile Select the Service Account that provides Cloudera with write access to the Google Cloud Storage location where logs will be stored.
+Logger Service Profile Select the service account that provides Cloudera with write access to the Google Cloud Storage (GCS) location where logs will be stored.

 Logs Location Base Provide a path to an existing GCS bucket or a directory within an existing GCS bucket where data will be stored.
-For more information, refer to Minimum setup for cloud storage.
+For more information, see Minimum setup for cloud storage.

 Backup Location Base (optional) Provide a path to an existing GCS bucket or a directory within an existing GCS bucket where FreeIPA backups will be stored.
-For more information, refer to Minimum setup for cloud storage.
+For more information, see Minimum setup for cloud storage.

 Telemetry section

 Enable Cloudera Observability (optional) When this is enabled, diagnostic information about job and query execution is sent to Cloudera Observability for Cloudera Data Hub clusters.
-For more information, refer to Enabling workload analytics and logs collection.
+For more information, see Enabling workload analytics and logs collection.

 8. Click Register Environment to finish the hybrid environment registration process.